RDP1974/Delphi64RTL/Readme.md

 - License.txt for legal terms
 <br>
 <p align="center"><img src="RobiMM.gif" width="50%"></p>
-A common Delphi rest library tested with apachebench and 100 concurrent users (vm windows 2022 intel 9900k)<br>
+A common Delphi web framework tested with apachebench and 100 concurrent users (vm windows 2022 intel 9900k)<br>
 (This enhancement is achieved in highly threaded apps doing concurrent memory and search operations)<br>
 <br>
 About zlib IPP accelerated: you can use symbolic name Z_IPP_FAST_COMPRESSION which is equal to -2<br>